pharmpy/pharmpy/docs/modeling.rst

    user_effect = '((cov/std) - median) * theta'
    add_covariate_effect(model, 'CL', 'WGT', user_effect, operation='*')

-It is necessary that the names follow the same format as in user_effect, meaning that the covariate is denoted as *cov*, the theta as *theta* (or, if multiple thetas: *theta1*, *theta2* etc.), and the mean or median as *mean* and *median*, respectively.
-This is in order for the names to be substituted with the correct values.
+The covariate is denoted as *cov*, the theta as *theta* (or, if multiple thetas: *theta1*, *theta2* etc.), and the mean, median, and standard deviation as *mean*, *median*, and *std* respectively.
+This is in order for the names to be substituted with the correct symbols.

 .. jupyter-execute::